+As required by the FCC: Changes or modifications not expressly approved by the party responsible for compliance could void the user's authority to operate the equipment.
 Optional on U.S. models

 Not available on Canadian models

-Your Honda is capable of receiving
+Your vehicle is capable of receiving

 XM® Satellite Radio anywhere in the

 United States, except Hawaii and

 Alaska.

-XM® is a registered trademark of XM Satellite Radio, Inc.
+XM[®] is a registered trademark of XM Satellite Radio, Inc.